 You’ve to keep at it for long.

 You’ve to digest slowly bit by bit.
-You’ve to be disciplined to take out at least 30 minutes every day to work on your English language skills.
+You’ve to take out at least 30 minutes every day to work on your English language skills.
+If you show consistency, you can achieve terrific results.

 As a solo-practitioner, you don’t have the luxury of an accountability partner or the forced discipline of a formal class.
 Therefore, you’ve to consciously make space for English language in your schedule every day.